TechnologyAdvice/technologyadvice.github.io/_posts/2016-01-08-learn-this-one-weird-trick-to-protect-your-customers-data.markdown

 npm install --save cryptex
 {% endhighlight %}

-And you can get your secrets programmatically like this:
+And you can get your secrets programmatically like this, using the environment in the `NODE_ENV` environment variable, or `default` if that's not found:

 {% highlight javascript %}
 var cryptex = require('cryptex');